Sri Lanka central bank keeps rates steady as expected

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-COLOMBO Aug 30 Sri Lanka's central bank held its key policy interest rates steady on Tuesday, as expected, after raising them by 50 basis points last month, saying past tightening measures are being gradually transmitted to the economy.
+COLOMBO, Sept 28 Sri Lanka's central bank held its key policy interest rates steady on Wednesday, as expected, saying it has sufficient measures in place to support economic activity and contain rampant credit growth. (bit.ly/2d5c4Au)

-The Central Bank of Sri Lanka left the standing deposit facility rate (SDFR) and the standing lending facility rate (SLFR) at 7.00 percent and 8.50 percent, respectively.
-It has tightened policy three times since December.
+The Central Bank of Sri Lanka, left the standing deposit facility rate (SDFR) and the standing lending facility rate (SLFR) at 7.00 percent and 8.50 percent, respectively.
+The bank has tightened policy three times since December.
+(Reporting by Shihar Aneez; Editing by Shri Navaratnam)

-Twelve out of 13 economists had expected the central bank to leave policy settings unchanged.
-(Reporting by Shihar Aneez and Tanvi Mehta; Editing by Jacqueline Wong)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan